operate-first/community/open-source-services.md

 If changing configuration is an activity that a typical team member does in order to change the service, then you should share that configuration publicly, in order to meet **requirement #2**.

-It is _not requried_ that all tooling dependencies and service dependencies used during the building, testing, deployment and operating of the service are themselves Open Source.
+It is _not required_ that all tooling dependencies and service dependencies used during the building, testing, deployment and operating of the service are themselves Open Source.

 It is _recommended_ that you include sufficient configuration to operate the service, or some base default version of configuration.
 Putting secrets in your configuration is a bad practice that should be avoided, regardless of Open Source.